Bryce Cartwright: 2016

 In February 2016, Cartwright was named in the Panthers 2016 NRL Auckland Nines squad.
 In Round 5, Cartwright scored the winning try on the final siren against the Parramatta Eels at Parramatta Stadium giving the Panthers the 20–18 victory.
 On 8 May 2016, Cartwright played for New South Wales City against New South Wales Country where he started at second-row in the 44–30 win in Tamworth.
 Cartwright's good form during the season saw him selected in the New South Wales Blues training squad but did not make his expected origin debut.
 In mid-way during the season, after the Panthers released seasoned five-eighth Jamie Soward to England and a long extended shoulder injury to rookie half Te Maire Martin, Cartwright stepped up from second-row to make the five-eighth position his own alongside boom rookie halfback Nathan Cleary, playing some exciting footy as a young halves combo to lead the Panthers into a late season finals charge.
 On 22 September 2016, Cartwright extended his contract with Panthers to the end of the 2021 season.
 Cartwright finished the 2016 NRL season with him playing in all of the Panthers 26 matches, scoring 8 tries.

 2017

-On 10 February 2017, Cartwright played in the 2017 All Stars match for the World All Stars against the Indigenous All Stars where he started at second-row in the 34–8 loss at Hunter Stadium.
-In Round 11 against the Newcastle Knights, Cartwright suffered a knee injury during the 30–20 win at Hunter Stadium and was sidelined for 10 matches.
-Cartwright later return for the Panthers in Round 21 against the Canterbury-Bankstown Bulldogs, playing off the interchange bench in the 16–8 win.
-Cartwright finished his troublesome drama filled 2017 NRL season with him playing in 14 matches and scoring 2 tries for the Panthers.
+On 10 February, Cartwright played in the 2017 All Stars match for the World All Stars, where he started at second-row in the 34–8 loss at Hunter Stadium.
+In Round 11 against the Newcastle Knights, Cartwright suffered a knee injury during the 30–20 win and was sidelined for 10 matches.
+He returned in round 21 against the Canterbury-Bankstown Bulldogs, playing off the interchange bench in the 16–8 win.
+Cartwright finished his 2017 NRL season with 14 matches and 2 tries.